posit-dev/posit-sdk-py/CONTRIBUTING.md

 1. Commit your changes and push them to your forked repository.
 1. Submit a pull request to the main repository.

-Please ensure that your code follows the project's coding conventions and style guidelines using `make lint`.
+Please ensure that your code follows the project's coding conventions and style guidelines using the configured pre-commit hooks.
+Run `pre-commit install` install to configure this functionality on your machine.

 Also, make sure to include tests for any new functionality or bug fixes.

 ## Tooling